kevinpt/opbasm/_sources/rst/tutorial.txt

     compare s6, 20'd
     jump    C, do_while_loop ; Continue loop when s6 < 20

-Note that the do-while loop requires one less instruction and is the more efficient form if you can arrange your program to work with that variant.
+Notice that the do-while loop requires one less instruction and is the more efficient form if you can arrange your program to work with that variant.

 Subroutines
 -----------

 It is useful to have reusable code that can be executed from different locations in a program.
 This is done by creating a subroutine.
-These begin with a label like those used for :ref:`inst-jump` targets.
-The :ref:`inst-call` instruction will branch to the the label just like ``jump`` but it also saves the next address on to the hardware call stack.
-When the subroutine is finished the :ref:`inst-return` instruction pops the most recent address from the stack and resumes execution after the ``call`` instruction.
+These are blocks of code that begin with a label like those used for :ref:`inst-jump` targets.
+You enter into the subroutine with a :ref:`inst-call` instruction.
+This will branch to the the label just like ``jump`` but it also saves the next address on to the hardware call stack.
+When the subroutine is finished the :ref:`inst-return` instruction pops the most recent address from the stack and resumes execution after the ``call`` instruction that initiated the jump into the subroutine.

 .. code-block:: picoblaze